• Skip to main content

 creamy southern cheese grits in white bowl

-Growing up in Mississippi, grits are something I've always enjoyed and I can eat them for breakfast, lunch, or dinner.
-Grits are a staple here in the south, and you will find no shortage of opinions on the best way to prepare them.
+Coming up in Mississippi, we ate grits with breakfast, lunch, and dinner.
+Grits are a staple here in the South, and you will find no shortage of opinions on the best way to prepare them.
 One thing almost everyone will agree on is the creamier the better!

-• Ingredients You Need to Make This Recipe
+• Ingredients You Need to Make Southern Cheese Grits

 • How To Make This Recipe